 - Directly or indirectly copy, recreate, decompile, reverse engineer or otherwise obtain, modify or use any source or object code, architecture, algorithms contained in Milanote or any documentation associated with it.

 - Content.
-All content submitted to the Company, whether via Milanote or directly by other means, becomes and remains the Intellectual Property of the Company, including (without limitation) any source code, analytics, insights, ideas, enhancements, feature requests, suggestions or other information provided by the User or any other party with respect to Milanote.
+All content submitted to the Company (with the exception of User Content), whether via Milanote or directly by other means, becomes and remains the Intellectual Property of the Company, including (without limitation) any source code, analytics, insights, ideas, enhancements, feature requests, suggestions or other information provided by the User or any other party with respect to Milanote.

 Disclaimer of Third Party Services & Information

 The User acknowledges that Milanote is dependent on third-party

 - Banks, credit card providers and merchant gateway providers;